-Roberto Navigli is a full professor of Natural Language Processing in the Department of Computer, Control and Management Engineering at the Sapienza University of Rome, the head of the Sapienza NLP Group and an ACL Fellow.
-In 2007 he received a Ph.D. in Computer Science from "La Sapienza" (winner of the Marco Cadoli 2007 AI*IA prize for the Best Ph.D.
+Roberto Navigli is a full professor of Natural Language Processing in the Department of Computer, Control and Management Engineering at the Sapienza University of Rome, the head of the Sapienza NLP Group, and a Fellow of AAAI, ACL, EurAI and ELLIS.
+In 2007 he received a Ph.D. in Computer Science from "La Sapienza" (recipient of the Marco Cadoli 2007 AI*IA prize for the Best Ph.D.
 Thesis in AI).
 In 2013 he received the Marco Somalvico AI*IA prize, awarded to the best young Italian researcher in AI, who has provided a significant, highly-innovative personal contribution in AI.

 ERC